 Stories on the internet: a success story

-Many people are already familiar with the story format from various social networks such as Instagram, Snapchat, Facebook, and WhatsApp.
-As short visual content, they attract more attention and higher engagement rates, especially among mobile users.
-Every day on Facebook, Instagram, and WhatsApp, users share about 500 million stories.
+Many are already familiar with the story format from various social networks such as Instagram, Snapchat, Facebook or even WhatsApp.
+As short, visual content, they attract more attention and higher engagement rates, especially among mobile users.
+On Facebook as well as on Instagram or WhatsApp, users share around 500 million Stories every day.

 The recipe for success is quite simple: stories offer information in an easily digestible format and users can intuitively consume them by swiping.
 For content creators and companies, they provide an interactive visual format to communicate with their followers.
 It therefore comes as no surprise that Google is now also expanding its Web Stories.

 Google Web Stories: inspired by social media but with more benefits